Cornmeal Scallion Fritters

 • Try adding your favorite herbs and spices to the batter – dried basil and oregano would be nice.

-• Make appetizers by cooking smaller fritters (about 1.5 teaspoons of batter each) and topping each with a tiny dollop of sour cream or plain yogurt.
+• Create appetizers by cooking smaller fritters (approximately 1.5 teaspoons of batter each) and topping each with a small dollop of sour cream or plain yogurt.

 • For an excellent breakfast, serve a stack of two or three topped with a runny fried egg or a lovely poached egg.